bml-research/data_analysis_bml/R/R_01_index.md

 ### Goal of the course:

 > The goal of this course is to get you started using R for data analysis.
 We will not cover all the ins and outs of R programming.
 Instead, we will minimize the use of basic computer programming.
-Instead, premade R functions will be used as much as possible.
+Instead, pre-made R functions will be used as much as possible.

 ---